Cost of Attendance (Budget) Increase

 - Changes in employment status

 If your situation falls into one of the above categories, please visit the Forms Portal and submit the Special Circumstance Initial Request form to the Office of Student Financial Aid Services for review.
 Please note that this is an initial request.
 If it is determined that you may be eligible for additional aid, further documentation will be required.
 Review of Special Circumstance requests will begin in mid-to-late April of 2018.
+Detailed instructions on “How to File a Special Circumstance Appeal” are listed in the Resources section of our site.
 A quick reference guide of the Special Circumstance Appeal timeline can be found here.

 Please note that a recalculation in financial need does not guarantee that additional aid will be awarded.
 Once your appeal has been processed, you will be notified of any changes that may have occurred as a result of the appeal.
 Also, only changes to the financial situation of parents listed on the FAFSA can be considered.